RegenAg SA

 You, your food and ecosystem services

-There are a number of major issues facing you right now to do with how your food and fibre are produced.
-Many of these problems emanate from how Industrial Agriculture views soil a medium for supporting plants rather than a living entity that provides us with multiple, life giving, ecosystem services.
-Ecosystem services like oxygen, clean water and of course food that are crucial to our being able to live on the Blue Planet.
+If we change the way we produce our food and fibre we can have a profound effect on our ecosystem, farm profitability and our health.
+There are a number of major issues facing you right now because of how your food and fibre are produced.
+Many of these problems emanate from how Industrial Agriculture views soil a medium for supporting plants rather than a living entity that provides us with multiple, life giving ecosystem services.
+Ecosystem services like oxygen, clean water and of course food that are crucial to our being able to carry on living on the Blue Planet.

-Aside form producing food the Soil-Plant Ecosystem is what drives the carbon cycle, the water cycle and the nutrient cycle, to mention but three.
+Aside form producing food the Soil-Plant Ecosystem is what drives the carbon cycle, the water cycle and the nutrient cycle, to mention but three of the cycles that make the planet habitable.
 The fact that we are so easily able to disrupt the Soil-Plant Ecosystem enables us to create significant unintended consequences.
 Disturb the soil and we destabilise the planet.

 The Green Revolution - aka Industrial Agriculture - has been everything but green.
 In the quest for yields and profits our soils have been destroyed, our crops and vegetables are grown in a chemical soup, our cattle and sheep eat grains rather than grazing grass as they evolved to, ecosystem function has been broken, rural economies ruined and the whole system is powered by fossil fuels rather than by the sun.